Here’s a deeper look at one of the most

 The first publicly reported activity of DarkSide occurred in August 2020, when it started a campaign of maliciously infecting victims with ransomware.
-DarkSide is believed to operate from outside Eastern Europe or Russia, though there is no confirmation link with any nation-state-sponsored activity.
+DarkSide is believed to operate outside Eastern Europe or Russia, though no confirmation link exists with any nation-state-sponsored activity.
 The Russian government has also refused its involvement with DarkSide or the Colonial Pipeline Ransomware Attack.

 One of the primary methods that DarkSide uses to function is a ransomware-as-a-service (RaaS) model.
 With RaaS, DarkSide provides its ransomware abilities to other hackers.
 Instead of the different hackers creating their ransomware, they can use RaaS against the possible victims.

 Whom Did the Colonial Pipeline Ransomware Attack Affect, and How?